dapr/docs/howto/trigger-app-with-input-binding/README.md

 ## 2. Listen for incoming events

-Now configure your applicaiton to receive incoming events.
-If using HTTP, you need to listen on a `POST` endpoint with the name of the binding as specifiied in `metadata.name` in the file.
+Now configure your application to receive incoming events.
+If using HTTP, you need to listen on a `POST` endpoint with the name of the binding as specified in `metadata.name` in the file.
 In this example, this is `myEvent`.

 *The following example shows how you would listen for the event in Node.js, but this is applicable to any programming language*